Her Campus Logo Her Campus Logo

 Want to see more HCFSU?
 Be sure to like us on Facebook and follow us on Instagram, Twitter, TikTok, and Pinterest!

-This is my first year writing with Her Campus and am so excited!
-I'm a junior at FSU and a double major in Political Science and English: Editing, Writing & Media.
+This is my second year writing with Her Campus and am so excited!
+I'm a senior at FSU and getting a dual degree in Political Science and English: Editing, Writing & Media.
 In my free time, I love reading books (shocker right!), spending time with my family, and watching and re-watching countless rom-coms.
 If you want me to talk endlessly for hours ask me about my opinion on any romance book trope.